Book your flight to Nuuk with Icelandair from USD 828*

 How long does it take to get from the US to Nuuk?

-The average flight time from North America to Nuuk is around 11-12 hours, though this time may vary depending on your departure city and stopover duration.
+The average flight time from North America to Nuuk is under 10 hours (traveling via Iceland), though this time will vary depending on your US departure city and stopover duration.
+As a guideline, the average Iceland to Nuuk flight time is 2 hours and 20 minutes.

 How do I get to Nuuk from Nuuk Airport?

-Nuuk Airport (GOH) is located just 3.5 miles (5.7km) distance from Nuuk city center.
-This makes for a very easy commute – usually only a 6-minute drive, but it may take longer depending on traffic.
-You can also get a bus, taxi, or car from right outside the airport.
+Nuuk Airport (GOH) is located just 5 miles (7.5km) northeast of Nuuk city center.
+This makes for an easy commute – usually only a 10-minute drive, but it may take longer depending on traffic.
+You can get a bus, taxi, or car from right outside the airport.

 Can you travel to other places in Greenland from Nuuk?

-Do you need a visa to go to Greenland?
+Do you need a visa to go to Nuuk?

 A birds eye view of the city of Nuuk pictured at sunset

-Nuuk boasts cozy cafes and restaurants, a cinema, a shopping mall, and hotels, and there's a cultural charm that almost makes you forget you’re standing close to the Arctic Circle.
+Nuuk boasts cozy cafes and restaurants, museums, a mall, and hotels, and there's a cultural charm that almost makes you forget you're so close to the Arctic Circle.
+The city is historically impressive, and the nature on Nuuk's doorstep invites visitors to go exploring.
+Travelling to Nuuk?
+Combine your flight with a Nuuk hotel package and save!

 Tours and activities from Nuuk